Household income in the United States: Mean household income

 Another common measurement of personal income is the mean household income.
 Unlike the median household income, which divides all households in two halves, the mean income is the average income earned by American households.
 In the case of mean income, the income of all households is divided by the number of all households.
 The mean income is more affected by the relatively unequal distribution of income which tilts towards the top.
 As a result, the mean income in the United States is higher than the median income, with the top earning households boosting it.
 Overall, the mean household income in the United States, according to the US Census Bureau 2014 Annual Social and Economic Supplement, was $72,641.

-The US Census Bureau also provides a breakdown by self-identified ethnic groups as follows (as of March 2018):
+The U.S. Census Bureau provides the following breakdown by self-identified ethnic groups as of March 2018:

 Mean vs. median household income

 Aggregate income distribution

 The aggregate income measures the combined income earned by all persons in a particular income group.
 In 2018, the total personal income earned in the United States was $17.6 trillion.
 In 2008, all households in the United States earned roughly $12,442.2 billion.
 One half, 49.98%, of all income in the US was earned by households with an income over $100,000, the top twenty percent.
 Over one quarter, 28.5%, of all income was earned by the top 8%, those households earning more than $150,000 a year.
 The top 3.65%, with incomes over $200,000, earned 17.5%.
 Households with annual incomes from $50,000 to $75,000, 18.2% of households, earned 16.5% of all income.
 Households with annual incomes from $50,000 to $95,000, 28.1% of households, earned 28.8% of all income.
 The bottom 10.3% earned 1.06% of all income.